Michipicoten Island: Woodland caribou

 Michipicoten Island played host to an indigenous caribou population until the herd's extirpation, as a result of overhunting, in the mid-1800s.
 In 1981, a lone male caribou was observed on the island; how it arrived there remains unknown.
 In 1982, additional caribou - one male, three adult females and three female calves - were moved to the island from the Slate Islands by the Ministry of Natural Resources.
 An additional male was translocated in 1989.
 From the time of these relocations to 2001, the herd population increased at $\lambda=1.18$ to arrive at approximately 160 animals in 2001.
 A population determination performed in 2011 concluded that the herd had grown to 680 animals.
 At times, the rate of population growth was among the fastest ever recorded for caribou.

 In the winter of 2014, four wolves transited to Michipicoten Island.
 This was facilitated by an ice bridge which had formed between the island and the mainland.
 The wolf population had more than tripled by the winter of 2016/2017.
+The 2017/2018 wolf population count was anticipated to reveal approximately 20 wolves present on the island.
+The decline in the caribou population as resulting from the presence of the wolves has raised the concern that the caribou population is in danger of extirpation as soon as the winter of 2017/2018.

 The caribou population of Michipicoten Island is scientifically significant because it manifests an opportunity to apply A. T. Bergerud's proposed test to assess the viability of the range hypothesis versus the predation hypothesis for providing a credible explanation for caribou population decline.
 Adapted to Michipicoten Island, Bergerud's proposed test was two-part: First, the caribou population on Michipicoten Island should increase despite the lack of lichen in the island's Great Lakes/St. Lawrence Forest.
 This happened, and it indicated that lichen was not a critical requirement in the diet of caribou.
 Second, after the appearance of wolves, the population of caribou should decline.
 Should these population trends emerge, it would indicate conclusively that wolf predation, and not a lack of lichen as forwarded by the range hypothesis, was a key factor in the decline of caribou throughout North America.

 The caribou population of Michipicoten Island is ecologically significant because it and the Slate Islands caribou population are all that conclusively and verifiably remain of a caribou population which was once found throughout the federally recognized ON6 Lake Superior caribou range.
 Ontario Ministry of Natural Resources and Forestry/Parks Canada 2016 caribou populations surveys failed to conclusively observe any caribou remaining in the lands along the north shore of Lake Superior.

-As of March 2019 all of the remaining caribou and wolves had been moved off of the island due to the low remaining population of caribou.
+As of March 2019 all of the remaining caribou and wolves had been moved off the island due to the low remaining population of caribou.
 A pack of eight of the wolves were translocated to Isle Royale in 2018.